ryanmio/colonial-virginia-llm-geolocation/paper/main.md

 The choice of model therefore hinges on the marginal utility of additional accuracy.
 If a project tolerates a 30 km error band, GPT-4o maximizes throughput at negligible cost; archival projects requiring sub-15 km precision may justify the higher token expenditure of the o3 family.[^cost-optimized] Crucially, both options scale linearly with corpus size, placing statewide geocoding—tens of thousands of patents—within reach of modest research budgets.

-[^cost-optimized]: We also evaluated three ultra-low-cost GPT-4-class variants (GPT-4.1-mini, GPT-4.1-nano, GPT-4o-mini).
-Their outputs rarely conformed to the required coordinate format, yielding a mean error of ≈ 49 km; details are archived in the project repository.
+[^cost-optimized]: I also evaluated three ultra-low-cost GPT-4-class variants (GPT-4.1-mini, GPT-4.1-nano, GPT-4o-mini).
+Their outputs rarely conformed to the required coordinate format, yielding a mean error of ≈ 49 km; details are archived in my [GitHub repository](https://github.com/ryanmio/colonial-virginia-llm-geolocation).

-Our ablation runs reveal that these gains do **not** depend on expensive parameter settings.
+My ablation runs reveal that these gains do **not** depend on expensive parameter settings.
 Increasing *reasoning_effort* from "low" to "high" multiplies token usage ~6× and latency ~5× while trimming mean error by <1 km.
 Likewise, GPT-4.1 accuracy varies by only ±1.5 km across the 0–1.2 temperature range, and GPT-4o shows no systematic trend.
 In practice, therefore, the default (cheap) settings already sit near the cost-accuracy frontier.

 # 8 Limitations

 Several caveats temper the preceding claims.

 1. **Dataset scope.**  Only 45 of the 125 test abstracts possessed authoritative ground-truth coordinates, and all derive from a single printed volume (1695-1739).
 While this sample is methodologically appropriate to prevent convenience bias (see § 3.3), the reported error statistics may under- or overstate performance on earlier or later patent books, or on neighbouring colonies with different toponymic conventions.
 Future work with an expanded ground-truth set obtained through methods that avoid selection bias will further validate these findings.
-2. **OCR and transcription noise.**  Although we applied the best-performing OCR pipeline available, minor character errors persist.
+2. **OCR and transcription noise.**  Although I applied the best-performing OCR pipeline available, minor character errors persist.
 Because the language models ingested this noisy text directly, a fraction of the residual error may stem from imperfect input rather than conceptual failure.
-3. **Point-estimate evaluation.**  We benchmarked single latitude/longitude pairs, ignoring shape reconstruction and parcel acreage.
+3. **Point-estimate evaluation.**  I benchmarked single latitude/longitude pairs, ignoring shape reconstruction and parcel acreage.
 Applications that require boundary polygons will need supplementary modelling or manual intervention.
 4. **Tool bias.**  Google's geocoder is optimised for modern place names; its deterministic output may shift marginally over time as the underlying database updates, complicating longitudinal reproducibility.
-5. **GIS benchmark generality.** The benchmark relies on a single expert-authored geocoding procedure; accuracy might vary with different gazetteer sources, parameter tuning, or analyst expertise.
-We treat the baseline as representative of standard practice rather than an upper bound on professional GIS performance.
+5. **GIS benchmark generality.** The benchmark [@Bashorun2025_gis] relies on a single expert-authored geocoding procedure; accuracy might vary with different gazetteer sources, parameter tuning, or analyst expertise.
+I treat the baseline as representative of standard practice rather than an upper bound on professional GIS performance.
 The single-practitioner results are intended as an illustrative comparison point rather than a statistically powered estimate of professional accuracy or throughput.
 6. **Cost assumptions.**  Monetary estimates are tied to the May-2025 OpenAI pricing schedule; rate changes would alter the cost frontier.

 # 9 Future Work